How much does it cost to come to Kiwi North?

 What can we do at Kiwi North?

 We have lots of different programmes and workshops with hands-on activities to suit all ages and abilities.
-There is the new nocturnal kiwi house and visitor centre, the museum and the heritage trail of historic buildings.
-There are bush walks, play areas and, for an additional cost, you could have a ride on the old engines, mini trains or tractors.
+There is the nocturnal kiwi house and, Whangārei Museum and the Heritage Park with historic buildings and Heritage Clubs.
+There are also bush walks, picnic areas and, for an additional cost, you could ride on a train, tractor or miniature railway.

 Do you have a cafe at Kiwi North?